melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > const treeAgeA = 14;
 > const treeHeightB = 34;
 > const treeAgeB = 22;
-> // etc...
+> // more data...etc
 > // The data grouped up as an object
 > const treeA = {
 >   height: 19,
 >   age: 14
 > }
-> // ...etc
+> // more objects...etc
 > ```

-The result of applying facade to object creation is called *classes* and encapsulates the central philosophy behind *Object-Oriented Programming*.
+The result of applying facade to object creation is called *classes* and tidily encapsulates the central philosophy behind *Object-Oriented Programming*.

 The **Class** hides the unwieldy creation of objects behind a special type of *function* called a **Constructor**.